domhathair/aa/README.md

 This library is essentially a direct port of [nogcaa](https://github.com/domhathair/nogcaa) to C.

 ### Compatibility
-This library utilizes features specific to the C11 and C23 standards, such as `_Generic` and `typeof_unqual`.
+This library utilizes features specific to the C23 standard.
 It is recommended to use the latest versions of compilers that support these features to ensure compatibility.

 ### Features